pagespace/pagespace/docs/dev-guide/tour.md

 <img src=https://raw.githubusercontent.com/pagespace/pagespace/master/docs/dev-guide/images/data-model.png width=100% alt="Data model">

+<a id=pages></a>
+## Pages

 A Pagespace website is composed of a number of **pages**.
+Pages form the hierarchical structure of a web site and contain its content.
+Each page has a *name* and *URL* and may be configured to have a specific HTTP status, such as a redirect its specific state if deleted; "gone" or "not found".

+Users may add pages via the site map or as **Page shortcut** (a page macro).
+Administrators may configure the available page shortcuts via the **Macros** tab.

+<a id=regions></a>
+## Regions and includes

 Pages contain **regions** which, in turn, contain zero or more **includes**.
 Includes are responsible for displaying the functional components and the content of a website.

 The data that an include owns is managed by a **plugin**.
 Plugins define how an include's content is displayed and managed.
 Plugins manage content or components of a web site such as navigation, HTML copy, markdown, image galleries or